foundersandcoders/coursebook/src/course/syllabus/application/feature/project.md

 ## Documenting

 We'd like to hear about what you created, and how you created it.
 For this project, you're required to include a `README.md` file.
 These are written in [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) and give an overview of the project.
 You might like to include sections which follow the three headings above: planning; building; and debugging.

-## Examples

-### A Tortoise Race

-A user can click a button to see a race between multiple tortoises from one side of the screen to the other.
-The tortoises move at different speeds in each race, and the user is notified who finished first.
-The user can alter the race in some way - by naming the tortoises; changing their speeds; or adding additional racers.

-### An image carousel

-A slideshow of images automatically plays on the page.
-The user can pause the carousel and click buttons to see the next or previous image in the cycle.
-Include a set of dots under the carousel indicating which image in the sequence is visible, and can be clicked to navigate to a certain image.

-### A fortune teller

-The user can ask a question and receive a response from the _fortune teller_.
-After a certain amount of idle time, an animation is played, or a message pops up to notify the user the teller is available for fortunes.
-There are a fixed number of responses, that are randomised whenever the teller is used and give a variety of outputs.

 ## Build something you find interesting